wso2/docs-open-banking/en/docs/advanced/initiate-a-consent.md

-1. The API consumer needs to initiate an authorisation flow before accessing the account information of a customer.
-Therefore, the API consumer creates a request to get the consent of the customer to access the accounts and its information from the bank.
-A sample request looks as follows:
+The API consumer requests the consent of the bank customer to access their financial information in the bank.
+The bank sends a request to the customer stating the information that the API consumer application wishes to access.
+Upon the user approving/denying the access, a consent is created.
+Using the consent, the API consumer application is now eligible to access the details.

+1. A sample request looks as follows:
     - Make sure to update the placeholders with the relevant values.
-Use the [Application Access](../advanced/application-access-token.md) Token you obtained.
+Use the [Application Access](../application-access-token.md) Token you obtained.
 ```
 curl -X POST \
 https://{APIM_HOST}:8243/open-banking/v3.1/aisp/account-access-consents \